-For applicants building a balanced but ambitious college list, Northwestern is one of those schools that deserves serious consideration.
+For applicants building a balanced but ambitious college list, Northwestern is one of those schools that deserves serious consideration, especially when thinking through strategy as outlined in How to Build a Winning College List: A Step-by-Step Guide.

 Northwestern University at a Glance